quadule/knobby/readme.md

 # knobby
 **🎵 A little remote to remind you that there's a lot of music out there.**

-* Spin the knob and explore across 5,000 microgenres and 150 countries with playlists from [everynoise.com](http://everynoise.com) and your own library
+* Spin the knob and explore over 5,000 music genres and 150+ countries with playlists from [everynoise.com](http://everynoise.com) and your own library
 * Control playback and see what's playing on any Spotify Connect device
 * Switch between multiple Spotify accounts and devices